makingchips/makingchips.github.io/about.md

 Many lessons have been learned thus far, but the main lesson that keeps rearing its ugly head is that CAD, CAM, and CNC software are pretty awful by today’s standards.
 I figured keeping track of what I tried that did and didn’t work might save someone else some trouble, especially since home-brew CNC seems to be a [booming hobby](https://www.youtube.com/results?search_query=home+CNC).

-My observations, directions, rants, raves, and what not are linked in the menu on the left.
+My observations, directions, rants, raves, and what not are linked in the 'Posts' menu on the left.

 Thanks for reading!